vsong/edgar-10k-extractor/README.md

 # edgar-10k-extractor
-A simple function I wrote that detects and extracts individual Items as well as Item 1A risk factors from an HTML 10-K filing downloaded from edgar.
+A simple function that detects and extracts individual Items as well as Item 1A risk factors from an HTML 10-K filing downloaded from edgar.

 Written in Python 3.5.